Certified Addiction Counselor: Career Profile and Requirements to Become a Fully Certified Substance Abuse Counselor

 How You Can Become a Certified Addiction Counselor

 The most important differences are in the degree level and the amount of experience required.
+For complete state-by-state requirements, visit our detailed guide to becoming a substance abuse counselor.

 Getting the Right Degree To Qualify as a Certified Addiction Counselor in Your State

 The model for qualification as a certified addiction counselor calls for a bachelor’s degree in SUD counseling or a closely related psychology or human services major.
 As you’ve seen, that’s not universal.
-But what is needed in every state is proof you have the knowledge and skills needed to work with sensitive, traumatized, and vulnerable populations experiencing addiction… and a college degree is almost always the best way to get that.
+But what is needed in every state is proof you have the knowledge and skills required to work with sensitive, traumatized, and vulnerable populations experiencing addiction, and a college degree is almost always the best way to get that.

 That means a degree like a Bachelor’s Degree in Substance Abuse Counseling is your path to becoming a certified alcohol & drug counselor.

-You will also find that most states accept related degrees, like a Bachelor of Science in Psychology or a Bachelor of Arts in Social Work.
+You’ll also find that most states accept related degrees, like a Bachelor of Science in Psychology or a Bachelor of Arts in Social Work.
 These may not have courses that meet the educational hour requirements for a license, though.
 You’ll have to catch up through a Certificate in Substance Abuse Counseling or similar program.

 Of course, professionals who are already licensed in fields like counseling, marriage and family therapy, or psychology may have other options for adding on SUD counseling credentials.
 In some states, they may not even require a separate license.
-So it’s important to check with your state licensing or certification board for the details.
+So it’s essential to check with your state licensing or certification board for the details.

 Turning classroom theory into real-world expertise takes time and practice.
 So you’ll spend several months to several years building up hours working with real patients in closely supervised settings to help you get it right.